Lumpy Skin Disease

 Lumpy skin disease does not occur in Austria.
 Since 2017, cattle or ruminants with mostly conspicuous skin symptoms have been examined as part of the exclusion diagnosis.
 All cases have been LSD-negative so far.

-Specialized information
+Specialist information

 Symptomatology

 The course of the disease in cattle is acute to subacute, sometimes chronic.
-Typical symptoms are:
+Typical symptoms are

-• severely enlarged lymph nodes
+• greatly enlarged lymph nodes

 • necrotic lesions in the organs of the respiratory tract (trachea, lungs), skeletal muscles, subcutaneous tissue, stomach and uterus

-• dullness, loss of appetite, weight loss
+• fatigue, loss of appetite, weight loss

-• conjunctivitis (can lead to blindness)
+• Conjunctivitis (can lead to blindness)

-• abortions due to infection
+• Infectious abortions

 Control / Prevention